privateerproj/site/content/en/docs/developers/plugins/_index.md

    make binary
    ```

-After building, see [Run a Plugin in Debug Mode](/docs/developers/plugins/run-debug-mode/) for instructions on running your plugin.
+After building, see [Debug a Plugin](/docs/developers/run-debug-mode/) for instructions on running your plugin.

 ## Plugin Structure